demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-one-account-on-device-local-domain

 ***
-Get one account on a device local domain
+Get one account on a device local domain.

 #### Base Command